 Where is the colloquium located?
 The event will take place on the campus of Saint John' s University in Collegeville, Minnesota.
 Travel details, including driving directions and parking information, will be emailed to participants who register to attend.

 How much does it cost?
-The colloquium costs $25 per person.
-This fee covers the cost of attending all scheduled sessions, morning refreshments, and materials.
+The colloquium costs $75 per person.
+This fee covers the cost of attending all scheduled sessions, morning refreshments, lunch, dinner, evening concert, and materials.

 How do I pay?
 Participants must pay the fee when they arrive and register.
-Payments can be made with cash or check (made out to "NPM").
-At this time, we are unable to accept credit card payments.
-We apologize for any inconvenience this may cause.
+Payments can be made with cash, credit card, or check.
+Checks should be made payable to “NPM”.